kartheek2159/personal_expenses/README.md

 ## Getting Started

-This is a basic App built using Flutter to track our daily expenses.
+This is a basic App built using Flutter Framework to track our daily expenses.